Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 \subsection{Spectral densities and pole structure}

-Having understood these premises, we now turn to analyzing the structure of the resummed fermion spectral densities (anti-Hermitian part of the resummed retarded propagators) entering the DM self-energy.
-As we have seen in Section~\ref{sec:CTP} (cf. also Appendix~\ref{sec:AppA}), the two-point functions derived as stationary points of the 2PI effective action are formally exact and can be determined by exactly solving their Schwinger-Dyson equations.
-In practice, however, these correspond to an infinite tower of equations that needs to be truncated and, hence, the two-point correlators need to be approximated\footnote{Alternatively, one could attempt to combine a 2PI effective action description with methods to overcome the truncation issue, such as the Functional Renormalization Group \cite{Wetterich:1992yh,Berges:2000ew,Blaizot:2021ikl}.}.
+Having understood these premises, we now turn to analyzing the structure of the resummed fermion spectral densities $\slashed{S}_F^A,\slashed{S}_f^A$ entering the DM self-energy.
+As we have seen in Section~\ref{sec:CTP} (cf. also Appendix~\ref{sec:AppA}), the two-point functions derived as stationary points of the 2PI effective action are formally exact and can be determined by solving their Schwinger-Dyson equations.
+In practice, however, these correspond to an infinite tower of equations that needs to be truncated and, hence, the two-point correlators need to be approximated.
 In fact, the full theory is not known and the self-energies can only be computed perturbatively.
 Thus, we need to expand the propagators into an infinite series of loop corrections to the tree-level contribution.
-This series is eventually resummed into dressed propagators (cf. Sec.~\ref{sec:resum_prop} and Sec.~\ref{sec:1PI}).
+This series is eventually partially resummed into dressed propagators (cf. Sec.~\ref{sec:resum_prop} and Sec.~\ref{sec:1PI}).
 In what follows, we discuss three levels of approximation: \begin{enumerate} \item 1PI-resummed propagators, \item HTL-resummed propagators, \item tree-level propagators. \end{enumerate} In the first approach (cf. Sec.~\ref{sec:1PI}) we resum one-loop self-energy insertions.
-The second approach, to be better defined in Sec.~\ref{sec:HTL}, relies on a high-temperature (and small coupling) expansion of the full propagators that goes under the name of Hard-Thermal-Loop (HTL) resummation \cite{Braaten:1989mz,Pisarski:1988vd,Frenkel:1989br,Taylor:1990ia,Braaten:1991gm,Braaten:1992gd,Pisarski:1993rf}.
-Then, we further simplify the HTL propagators to the tree-level case by assuming a leading-order correction in $gT$ to the self-energy, namely taking the limit with negligible thermal widths and momentum-independent thermal masses (cf. Sec.~\ref{sec:Tree}).
-In this way, the spectral densities in the DM self-energy loop simplify to delta functions.
+The second approach, to be better defined in Sec.~\ref{sec:HTL}, relies on a high-temperature (and small coupling) expansion of the one-loop self-energy insertions known as Hard-Thermal-Loop (HTL) resummation \cite{Braaten:1989mz,Pisarski:1988vd,Frenkel:1989br,Taylor:1990ia,Braaten:1991gm,Braaten:1992gd,Pisarski:1993rf}.
+Thirdly, we further simplify the HTL propagators to the tree-level form by taking the limit with negligible thermal widths and momentum-independent thermal masses (cf. Sec.~\ref{sec:Tree}).
+In this way, the spectral densities in the DM self-energy simplify to $\delta$-functions.